 Common Career Mistakes and How to Avoid Them

-Are you doing everything to improve your career without success?
-Have you ever thought about why your colleague or friend is promoted while you are still stuck in the same spot?
-Most of us commit common blunders that stall our professional development.
-Keep reading to discover these mistakes and learn how you can avoid making them.
+Are you trying everything to progress you career without success?
+Have you ever considered what the reason is for why your friend or colleague is promoted while you’re still stuck in the same spot?
+In reality, the majority of us make mistakes in our work that slow down development.
+Learn about these mistakes and ways they can be avoided.

 Key Takeaways

-- Find mentorship, Continuing Education, and Transferable Skill Set Enhancement to remain ahead of the curve.
+- Look into mentoring, continuing education and Transferable Skill Set Enhancement to remain in the game.

 - Negativity is not a good thing in any workplace.